Yurei04/Coders-guild/README.md

 ## **Overview**
-This is a conceptual website of the coder guild of the College of Information Technology and Computer Science club/organization.
+This is a conceptual website of the coder's guild of the College of Information Technology and Computer Science club/organization.

 ## Inspiration